 “As if I couldn’t go up that hill and fetch it myself anytime I want.
 You haven’t saved me any trouble.”

 “You seem a bit more disagreeable than usual,” Goda said with a touch of curiosity.
 She had the tone of someone trying to diagnose a mechanical failure.
-She tilted her head and seemed to peer through the door, past the woman and into the house.
+She tilted her head and peered through the door, past the woman and into the house.
 “Ah, there’s someone in there with you.
 Is it your wife?”

-“No. She’s in the Middleland, so don’t get too excited.
+“No. My wife is in the Middleland.
 She had to go across the border to fulfill her residency requirements and she can’t come back yet.”

 Goda craned her neck a little more, and the woman shuffled to step in her way and block her view.